 By “rest” I do mean sleep, but I also just mean reserving some time for being unproductive on purpose.

 Without rest, the kids get overwhelmed and easily distracted.
+(P.S. – If everything feels overwhelming at your house, too, let’s get you a free Get Out of Overwhelm Survival Kit.)
 Without rest, all our tempers get a little short.
 We end up bickering about nothing and everything.
 Without rest, I turn into a cranky mama-robot of doom, cycling joylessly through chores and tasks and appointments.
 (Just me?)

 So rest is important.